-We currently have the option to purchase from GasLog: (i) the Solaris, the GasLog Glasgow, the GasLog Geneva and the GasLog Gibraltar within 36 months after GasLog notifies our board of directors of their acceptance by their charterers and (ii) as provided for under the addendum to the omnibus agreement dated April 21, 2015, among GasLog, GasLog Partners, our general partner and GasLog Partners Holdings, the Methane Becki Anne and the Methane Julia Louise within 36 months after the completion of their acquisition by GasLog on March 31, 2015.
+We currently have the option to purchase from GasLog: (i) the GasLog Glasgow within 36 months after GasLog notifies our board of directors of its acceptance by its charterers and (ii) the GasLog Houston within 30 days after GasLog notifies us that the vessel has commenced its multi-year charter with Shell.
 In each case, our option to purchase is at fair market value as determined pursuant to the omnibus agreement.
+Our option to acquire the Methane Julia Louise expired in March 2018, while the options to acquire the GasLog Genoa and the GasLog Hong Kong expired in April 2018.

 See "Item 7.
-Major Unitholders and Related Party Transactions-B. Related Party Transactions-Omnibus Agreement-Noncompetition" of our Annual Report on Form 20-F for additional information on the LNG carrier purchase options.
+Major Unitholders and Related Party Transactionsâ€"B. Related Party Transactionsâ€"Omnibus Agreementâ€"Noncompetition" of our Annual Report on Form 20-F for additional information on the LNG carrier purchase options.

-Cargo Year Capacity Charter Vessel Name Built (cbm) Propulsion Charterer Expiration (1) 1 Solaris 2014 155,000 TFDE Shell June 2021 2 GasLog Glasgow 2016 174,000 TFDE Shell June 2026 3 GasLog Geneva 2016 174,000 TFDE Shell September 2023 4 GasLog Gibraltar 2016 174,000 TFDE Shell October 2023 5 Methane Becki Anne 2010 170,000 TFDE Shell March 2024 6 Methane Julia Louise (2) 2010 170,000 TFDE Shell March 2026
+Cargo Capacity Charter LNG Carrier Year Built (cbm) Propulsion Charterer Expiration (1) 1 GasLog Glasgow 2016 174,000 TFDE Shell June 2026 2 GasLog Houston 2018 174,000 LP-2S Shell May 2028

-(1) Indicates the expiration of the initial fixed term.
+(1) Indicates the expiration of the initial fixed term